 The Harriers training plan begins in January of each year and includes a period of base building which covers runners of all distance focuses.
 Our training schedule diverges in August into workouts which focus on Short to Mid-distance and Half to Full Marathon

 The Harriers Spring Marathon training plan is a 12-week plan focused on the Boston Marathon, but can be adapted to any other mid-spring marathons (e.g. Big Sur).
 The plan begins in late January, and assumes some existing base mileage and culminates in late April on Patriot's day.
-Stay tuned for the 2019 training plan later this month!
+Check out the 2019 training plan below!

 The workouts reflect the same as the overall team plan.
 However, this plan allows you to personalize your paces and training load.
 Most importantly, use this plan to set a realistic goal for the marathon.
 If you pick a goal and can't keep up with the recommended training and race paces, readjust.
 The 2019 Fall Marathon Plan will be published later this year.